My Story

 Unusual rough sapphire I'll be cutting at some point

-Citrine I cut and made a setting for.
+Citrine I faceted and made a setting for.
 Just need to finish and set!